Alaska upgrade certificates

 • Flight must have U-class inventory available at time of confirmation

-Sharing Certificates
+Sharing certificates

 • Certificates can be used by anyone — the traveler does not need elite status